 Why choose Le Bonheur Children’s?

-- Our four infectious disease pediatric specialists are experts in their fields.
+- Our infectious disease pediatric specialists are experts in their fields.
 They’re all board certified (or board-eligible) in infectious disease by the American Board of Pediatrics.

 - Our specialists treat diseases that affect all organ systems, so they partner with many specialists throughout the hospital.